MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 **Native SDKs and performance-optimized libraries**.
 Azure offers [SDKs](https://azure.microsoft.com/downloads) and libraries for various programming languages to interact with Azure services.
 Use SDKs to simplify interactions between applications and Azure resources.
 SDKs provide optimal interaction with Azure services, which reduces latency and enhances efficiency.

 **Memory management**.
 Use [the smart detection feature of Application Insights](/azure/azure-monitor/alerts/proactive-diagnostics) to analyze memory consumption and help to identify and address memory leaks.

+[App Service](/troubleshoot/azure/app-service/capture-memory-dumps-app-service) has a profiler and memory dump collection and analysis feature.
+The App Service [auto-healing feature](/azure/app-service/overview-diagnostics#auto-healing) can automatically take memory dumps and profile traces of .NET and Java apps

 **Concurrency and parallelism**.
 [AKS](/azure/aks) supports deploying containerized applications, which improves parallel processing.
 [Azure Batch](/azure/batch/batch-technical-overview) is a cloud-based job scheduling service that you can use to enable parallel and high-performance computing without the need for infrastructure setup.